 Commission Based Revenue/Revenue Sharing:

-A commission based revenue structure is based on charging a percentage of the final amount received by the end service provider from a customer.
-Typically, in such set-ups, revenues are earned by way of commissions, where businesses usually charge in the range of 20-25% of the total amount earned from the customer.
-The most prevalent example is uber in which the app refers a customer (rider) to the nearby cab driver available in the area and finally sharing the end revenue generated by the cab driver.
+A commission-based revenue structure is based on charging a percentage of the final amount received by the end service provider from a customer.
+Typically, in such setups, revenues are earned through commissions, where businesses usually charge 20-25% of the total amount earned from the customer.
+The most prevalent example is uber, in which the app refers a customer (rider) to the nearby cab driver available in the area and finally shares the end revenue generated by the cab driver.

-A direct sale revenue structure refers to the pre-buying inventory or services by a company or start-up and then offering it to the end customer on their own rates.
-In this model, the responsibility of price regulation and service quality solely lies on to the company.
-The very much familiar example is Wallmart, which has its own inventory, regulates it and then offer it to the end customer at take-up rates.
+A direct sale revenue structure refers to a company or startup's pre-buying inventory or services and then offering it to the end customer at their own rates.
+In this model, the responsibility for price regulation and service quality solely lies on the company.
+A very much familiar example is Walmart, which has its own inventory, regulates it, and then offers it to the end customer at take-up rates.

-An advertisement based revenue structure means to embrace or creating promotional ads for a website, application or other product.
-This method is often chosen by websites attracting a high-traffic and generate revenue by referring its own users to the ad specific website through its channel.
+An advertisement-based revenue structure means embracing or creating promotional ads for a website, application, or other product.
+This method is often chosen by websites attracting high traffic and generating revenue by referring their own users to the ad-specific website through its channel.
 An Entrepreneur can opt for this revenue model as an optional one since it has some disadvantages too.
-While promoting their own business, they’ve to generate good traffic of users and withhold the same.
-Ads can act as an obstacle in this way as many users may find them annoying which will restrict them from the app usage.
+While promoting their own business, they've to generate good users traffic and withhold the same.
+Ads can act as an obstacle in this way as many users may find them annoying, restricting them from app usage.

-Now the final thoughts are, in future, such models would continue to increase in numbers as the concept has been absorbed decently by the masses.
-However, what’s important for each new business is to gain loads and loads of market insight before taking the final plunge.
-Technology is the key enabler of all these platforms, and there are a plethora of expert organizations like AppsRhino, out there that helps you design an Uber-like app in no time.
-Get in touch with the right set of experts who can partner with you and take your business ahead by designing the most appropriate app template for you.
+Such models will continue to increase in numbers in the future as the concept has been absorbed decently by the masses.
+However, what's important for each new business is to gain loads and loads of market insight before taking the final plunge.
+Technology is the key enabler of all these platforms, and there are a plethora of expert organizations like AppsRhino that help you design an Uber-like app in no time.
+Get in touch with AppsRhino today to take your business ahead with our most appropriate app template for you.